cloudsmith-io/cloudsmith-examples/README.md

 This repository provides example projects for all of the [packaging formats supported by Cloudsmith](https://cloudsmith.io/#package-formats).
 It also demonstrates how to automate upload and download for Cloudsmith, to get you started on your journey to [Automate Everything](https://corp.cloudsmith.io/tao/).

+The output of this repository will be uploaded automatically to the public [Cloudsmith examples repository](https://cloudsmith.io/package/ns/cloudsmith/repos/examples).

 ## License